keltia/dices-rs/README.md

 mouv = "move +7"
 ```

-As you can see, you can alias existing commands (not other alias or commands yet!) or create new ones (common usage I
+As you can see, you can alias existing commands or create new ones (common usage I expect).
+You can even create
-expect).
+new command pointing to aliases or other new commands (see `mouv` above which points to `move +7`, etc.).

 Some aliases are pre-defined at start to be useful: